Nub Connecticut Cigar Review: A Smooth & Creamy Gordito From Oliva Cigars

-In this review, you will discover the Nub Habano made by Oliva and why it is one of my favourite everyday cigars of choice.
+In this review, you will discover the Nub Habano made by Oliva and why it is one of my favorite everyday cigars of choice.
 Here, we’ll explore the following themes:

 First released in 2008 under the guidance of Sam Leccia, the Connecticut was Oliva Cigar’s first venture into the Gordito vitola.
 By sacrificing length in favour of girth, the objective was to develop a cigar featuring full favours almost instantaneously.